Yolanda Díaz: Early life and education

-Born in San Valentín, Fene, on 6 May 1971, next to the shipyard of Astilleros y Talleres del Noroeste (ASTANO), Díaz is a member of a family of renowned trade unionists in Galicia who were intricately involved in anti-Francoist activism.
+Born in San Valentín, Fene, on 6 May 1971, next to the shipyard of Astilleros y Talleres del Noroeste (ASTANO), Díaz is a member of a family of renowned trade unionists in Galicia who were strongly involved in anti-Francoist activism.
+Her father was Suso Díaz (1944–2025).

-Díaz graduated with a licentiate degree in Law from the University of Santiago de Compostela (USC), and later earned three post-graduate degrees.
+Díaz graduated with a licentiate degree in law from the University of Santiago de Compostela (USC), and later earned three post-graduate degrees.
 Upon concluding her studies, she commenced working as a paralegal for a law firm.
-Later, she registered as a lawyer and opened her own law firm, which specialised in labour law.
+Later, she registered as an attorney at law and opened her own law firm, which specialised in labour law.